JustinMWoodum/wlux_test_server/documentation/_top.md

 #### Finishing the study

-When the task method is called with the start command and there are no more tasks to perform, the method returns an error.
+When the task method is called with the start command and there are no more tasks to perform, it returns an error.

 ```javascript
 {